Chris-B33/Chris-B33/README.md

 ## Interests

 - I always like starting new projects with new languages and technologies 💻
-- I enjoy playing Dungeons and Dragons too 🎲
+- I enjoy playing video games and Dungeons and Dragons 🎲
 - And I take any opportunity to travel I can ✈️